corefan/xenko-docs/en/manual/graphics/graphics-compositor/render-groups-and-masks.md

 <span class="label label-doc-level">Intermediate</span>
 <span class="label label-doc-audience">Designer</span>

-With **render groups** and **render masks**, you can choose which models are rendered by different [cameras](../cameras.md).
+With **render groups** and **render masks**, you can choose which parts of your scene are rendered by different [cameras](../cameras.md).
 For example, you can have a model be visible to Camera A but invisible to Camera B.

 ## Set a render group

-1. In the scene, select the entity with the model component you want to add to a render group.
+1. In the scene, select the entity with the component (such as a model or [UI component](../../ui/add-a-ui-to-a-scene.md)) you want to add to a render group.

-2. In the **property grid**, next to **Render group**, select the group you want the model to belong to.
+2. In the **property grid**, next to **Render group**, select the group you want the entity to belong to.

     ![Select render group](media/select-render-group.png)